Risk Controlled Image Retrieval: Experiments

 \subsubsection{Qualitative visualization}

-The distribution of retrieval size on the Pittsburgh test set is presented in Fig. \ref{fig_cub200_k_spread}.
-It is evident that the retrieval size varies with the risk level $\alpha$: a smaller $\alpha$ results in a larger retrieval size, and vice versa.
-This helps practiioners save time on esay queries and focus on more difficult ones.
-Fig.\ref{fig_qua} shows the qualitative visualization of retrievals on the CAR-196 dataset by different methods.
+The distribution of retrieval size on the Pittsburgh test set is presented in \cref{fig_pitts_k_spread} (see the supplementary materials for similar results on the other datasets).
+It is clear that the retrieval size varies with the risk level $\alpha$: a smaller $\alpha$ results in a larger retrieval size, and vice versa.
+This helps end users save time on easy queries and focus on more difficult ones.

+\cref{fig_qua} shows the qualitative visualization of retrievals on the CAR-196 dataset by different methods.
 In the first row, it is evident that when a relatively easy query is provided, all methods successfully retrieve the correct results.
-Moving on to the second row, where the query is more challenging, the fixed-size retrieval method fails without any indication, and BTL[H] fails as well with a low heuristic number.
-However, BTL[R] takes into account the difficulty of the query and retrieves an additional candidate, resulting in the correct answer.
-As for the third row, it represents a more demanding query.
-BTL[H] generates no candidate in this case, while BTL[R] retrieves more candidates to meet the coverage requirement.
+Moving on to the second row, where the query is more challenging, the fixed-size retrieval method fails without any indication, and BTL\sysh\ fails as well with a low heuristic number.
+However, BTL\sysr\ takes into account the difficulty of the query and retrieves an additional candidate, resulting in the correct answer.
+The third row represents a more demanding query.
+BTL\sysh\ generates no candidate, while BTL\sysr\ retrieves more candidates to meet the coverage requirement.